devops-champ/app-containerization-project/_docs/frontend-docker.md

 -p = publish port.
 It has {host_port}:{container_port} format.
 -d = run the container in detatched node
 --name = name of the container.
-If you don't specify it, Docker will assign a vague name.
+If you don't specify it, Docker will assign a random name.